Digital Media VendingDigital Media Vending

-A custom vending machine for retail is an automated retail unit configured to a specific brand, product mix, and venue context rather than a generic snack cabinet with a nicer wrap.
+Custom vending machines for retail are automated retail units configured to a specific brand, product mix, and venue context rather than generic snack cabinets with a nicer wrap.
 The real retail question is not whether automated retail can sell products.
-It is whether a given square foot of retail space earns more as a staffed counter, a passive display, or a branded machine that trades longer hours for lower labour cost.
+It is whether a given square foot of retail space earns more as a staffed counter, a passive display, or a branded machine that trades longer hours for lower labor cost.

 For the right categories, custom vending wins because it compresses merchandising, checkout, and after-hours trading into a compact footprint.
 The machine still has to earn its place, but when the use case is clear it can outperform a weak counter concept rather than merely decorating the floor plan.